apache/activemq-website/src/projects-using-activemq.md

 * [Apache TomEE](http://openejb.apache.org) ActiveMQ is the default JMS provider.
 * [Eclipse](http://www.eclipse.org/) is integrating ActiveMQ into the real time editing features for team development
 * [Mule](https://www.mulesoft.com/) is an Enterprise Service Bus (ESB) messaging framework.
 It is a scalable, highly distributable object broker that can seamlessly handle interactions with services and applications using disparate transport and messaging technologies.
-* [Hermes](https://sourceforge.net/projects/hermesjms/) is a Swing application that allows you to interact with JMS providers.
-Hermes will work with any JMS enabled transport making it easy to browse or seach queues and topics, copy (via drag and drop) messages and delete them.